ethereum/devp2p/discv5/discv5-theory.md

 protocol-level recommendation-based trust system can be useful, the protocol may even have its own network topology.

-## Security considerations

-### Spamming with useless registrations

-Our model is based on the following assumptions:

-- Anyone can place their own advertisements under any topics and the rate of placing registrations is not limited globally.
-The number of active registrations at any time is roughly proportional to the resources (network bandwidth, mostly) spent on advertising.
-- Honest actors whose purpose is to connect to other honest actors will spend an adequate amount of efforts on registering and searching for registrations, depending on the rate of newly established connections they are targeting.
-If the given topic is used only by honest actors, a few registrations per minute will be satisfactory, regardless of the size of the subnetwork.
-- Dishonest actors (attackers) may want to place an excessive amount of registrations just to disrupt the discovery service.
-This will reduce the effectiveness of honest registration efforts by increasing the topic radius and/or the waiting times.
-If the attacker(s) can place a comparable amount or more registrations than all honest actors combined then the rate of new (useful) connections established throughout the network will reduce proportionally to the honest / (dishonest + honest) registration rates.

-This adverse effect can be countered by honest actors increasing their registration and search efforts.
-Fortunately, the rate of established connections between them will increase proportionally both with increased honest registration and search efforts.
-If both are increased in response to an attack, the required factor of increased efforts from honest actors is proportional to the square root of the attacker's efforts.

-### Detecting a useless registration attack

-In the case of a symmetrical protocol (where nodes are both searching and advertising under the same topic) it is easy to detect when most of the queried registrations turn out to be useless and increase both registration and query frequency.
-It is a bit harder but still possible with asymmetrical (client-server) protocols, where only clients can easily detect useless registrations, while advertisers (servers) do not have a direct way of detecting when they should increase their advertising efforts.
-One possible solution is for servers to also act as clients just to test the server capabilities of other advertisers.
-It is also possible to implement a feedback system between trusted clients and servers.

-### Amplifying network traffic by returning fake registrations

-An attacker might wish to direct discovery traffic to a chosen address by returning records pointing to that address.

-**TBD: this is not solved.**

-### Not registering/returning valid registrations

-Although the limited registration frequency ensures that the resource requirements of acting as a proper advertisement medium are sufficiently low, such selfish behavior is possible, especially if some client implementations choose the easy way and not implement it at all.
-This is not a serious problem as long as the majority of nodes are acting properly, which will hopefully be the case.
-Advertisers can easily detect if their registrations are not returned so it is probably possible to implement a mechanism to weed out selfish nodes if necessary, but the design of such a mechanism is outside the scope of this document.

 [EIP-778]: https://eips.ethereum.org/EIPS/eip-778
 [PONG]: ./discv5-wire.md#pong-response-0x02
 [FINDNODE]: ./discv5-wire.md#findnode-request-0x03